Sminnie09/ST558Project1Repo/README.md

 }
 ```

-Here, the L position was entered into the function for the Toronto Maple
+The L position was entered into the function for the Toronto Maple
 Leafs.
 Some things to point out are the maximum number of goals in this
 position for this franchise is 296, on average each player played 116
-games, and 2 was the median number of seasons.
+games, and 3 was the median number of seasons.

 ``` r
 SkatersTable("L")